maximromanov/Kitabat_wRoutine/README.md

 	8. [Optional: Lines 15-17] conversion into `.DOCX` (15), `.HTML` (16), `.TEX` (17).
 - `ATOM` (<https://atom.io/>) is a great editor for this *wroutine*; on relevant settings, see *Atom Option* below, and also <http://u.arizona.edu/~selisker/post/workflow/> for more details.

-## Issues

-- There is some issue with `zotero_bibliography.bib` (export from my Zotero library); some fields in records must be formatted badly, since the autocomplete in Atom stops working, if this file is added as a library.
-- For this reason, there is another file (`zotero_bibliography_working_with_atom.bib`) to take care of this issue; I simply add new records to that file on a need-to basis and check if it still works; **NB:** duplicate records do not cause any issues.

-## Requirements

-- `Pandoc` must be installed for conversion from MD to other formats (`LaTeX` must be installed for conversion to PDF; (<https://miktex.org/> is a fine installation management solution )
-- `Python 3.xx`
-- `make`, if not installed (installed on Mac)
-- <https://atom.io/> is great for editing (not a requirement, but a very nice editor with bibliography look up; the latest version is adapted for use with `Atom`); `Atom` options are described below.

 ## `Atom` options